elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-are-punnett-squares-used-to-predict-the-outcomes-of-dihybrid-crosses.md

 url: /learn/education-studies/questions/how-are-punnett-squares-used-to-predict-the-outcomes-of-dihybrid-crosses
 score: -1.0
 related_article1:
-    id: 167802
+    id: 167783
-    title: How does the norm of reaction illustrate the effect of temperature on phenotype?
+    title: >-
+        How do genotype and phenotype differ in genetic expression?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-the-norm-of-reaction-illustrate-the-effect-of-temperature-on-phenotype
+    url: /learn/education-studies/questions/how-do-genotype-and-phenotype-differ-in-genetic-expression
 related_article2:
-    id: 167804
+    id: 167789
-    title: How can genetic mutations lead to a loss of function in an organism?
+    title: >-
+        What is polygenic inheritance and how does it differ from Mendelian inheritance?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-genetic-mutations-lead-to-a-loss-of-function-in-an-organism
+    url: /learn/education-studies/questions/what-is-polygenic-inheritance-and-how-does-it-differ-from-mendelian-inheritance
 related_article3:
-    id: 167783
+    id: 167800
-    title: How do genotype and phenotype differ in genetic expression?
+    title: >-
+        How does the environment influence the phenotype of individuals with phenylketonuria?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-genotype-and-phenotype-differ-in-genetic-expression
+    url: /learn/education-studies/questions/how-does-the-environment-influence-the-phenotype-of-individuals-with-phenylketonuria
 related_article4:
-    id: 167789
+    id: 167794
+    title: >-
-    title: What is polygenic inheritance and how does it differ from Mendelian inheritance?
+        What is incomplete penetrance and how does it affect genetic predictions at the population level?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-polygenic-inheritance-and-how-does-it-differ-from-mendelian-inheritance
+    url: /learn/education-studies/questions/what-is-incomplete-penetrance-and-how-does-it-affect-genetic-predictions-at-the-population-level
 related_article5:
-    id: 167798
+    id: 167801
-    title: What is the significance of hypothesis testing in genetic studies?
+    title: >-
+        What is the ABO blood group system and how does it relate to genotype and phenotype?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-significance-of-hypothesis-testing-in-genetic-studies
+    url: /learn/education-studies/questions/what-is-the-abo-blood-group-system-and-how-does-it-relate-to-genotype-and-phenotype
 ---

 &nbsp;